Climate Optimized Building Codes & Equipment Subcommittee

 Strategy 4.1: Pursue regional climate optimized equipment standards through DOE rulemaking process.

 Both noted in the Strategic Plan and an important part of the expansion of a smart grid system, HVAC systems must not only become more intelligent, but also must be more climate responsive.
 Research on climate optimized air conditioning for California sponsored by the CEC, has confirmed the benefits of equipment designed and/specified to perform more efficiently in hotter drier areas in the western United States.
 The federal Energy Independence and Security Act of 2007 allowed the US Secretary of Energy to consider the potential benefits of establishing climate optimized residential heating and cooling standards that exceed the national uniform minimum efficiency levels set by the US DOE.
 The national minimum efficiency levels cannot be legally exceeded in state and local building energy codes.
-The federal rulemaking proceeding is underway with a final rule to be issued June 30, 2011.

 Strategy 4.4: Adopt a progressive set of building codes that support the deployment of peak efficient equipment.